How do you write a query against an infinite amount of data?

 byte-array- generate unstructured byte arrays as IDs.

-Quine has a unique challenge: how to work statefully with potentially infinite streams of data.
-One key strategy Quine uses is to generate known IDs from data deterministically.
+Quine has a unique challenge: how to maintain state for a potentially infinite stream of data.
+One key strategy Quine uses is to deterministically generate known IDs from data.
 The

 idFrom function does exactly that.